lianliGao/lianligao.github.io/_pages/about.md

 - *2021.01 - 2025.12*, Research on Key Technologies for Visual Natural Cognition through Collaborative Vision and Language Processing, National Natural Science Foundation of China under Grant (No. 62020106008), **Participant**.
 - *2020.01 - 2022.07*, Research on Scene Graph Generation for E-commerce Live Streaming/Video, Kuaishou (No. 202109FKY00302), **Main Researcher**.
 - *2019.01 - 2022.12*, Research on Key Technology Research on Collaborative Deep Video Understanding, Description, and Visual Question Answering, National  Natural  Science Foundation of China (No. 61872064), **Participant**.
-- *2018.01 - 2021.12*, Research on Key Technology for Deep Visual Understanding Integrated with Natural Language Processing, National  Natural  Science  Foundation  of  China (No. 61772116), **Participant**.-->
+- *2018.01 - 2021.12*, Research on Key Technology for Deep Visual Understanding Integrated with Natural Language Processing, National  Natural  Science  Foundation  of  China (No. 61772116), **Participant**.